 On the other hand, this uptick in appetite may show up as a constantly hungry kid, which will keep you on your toes.

 10. More Snacking: Hungry Teens

 The phrase, “hollow leg,” describes the phenomenon of being hungry on the hour, almost every hour.
 Frequent hunger translates to frequent eating, which is a sign of growth.

-Piles of food on the plate, especially the food that is liked, is tied to the larger appetite associated with growing.
+Piles of food on the plate, especially food that is well-liked, is tied to the larger appetite associated with growing.

 No more high-pitched screams from little boys.
 Instead, squeaks and a voice that isn’t quite child-like or manly.
 Girls have voice changes too, but they are more subtle.